ashuuuriii/illemont-quickref/content/rules/silvery_barbs.md

 Category: Table Rules

 - Requires concentration.
 - Advantage or disadvantage must be imposed BEFORE the roll is made.
-For example, you may not say that you choose to yourself advantage after you've rolled a 1.
+For example, you may not say that you choose to give yourself advantage after you've rolled a 1.